Arroz con Leche (Mexican Rice Pudding)

 Why This Recipe is Perfect

 Even if you are operating on the tightest of budgets (I’ve been there!), this recipe is for you.
-Using just a few pantry ingredients that work hard for you, this creamy, dreamy dish is well within everyone’s reach.
+Using fewer than 10 pantry ingredients that work hard for you, this creamy, dreamy dish is well within everyone’s reach.
+Next time you have a sweet craving, try making a batch!

 How to Make Mexican Rice Pudding